-The NSW Government has established the Pre-sale Finance Guarantee to accelerate the delivery of housing across the State, ease current supply challenges and provide greater certainty for the industry.
+The NSW Government has established the Pre-sale Finance Guarantee to accelerate the delivery of housing across the state, ease current supply challenges and provide greater certainty for the industry.

 How it will work

-The Pre-sale Finance Guarantee will be structured as a renounceable commitment to purchase nominated dwellings in eligible residential projects located in NSW.
+The Pre-sale Finance Guarantee will be structured as a renounceable commitment to purchase nominated dwellings in eligible residential projects in NSW.

-To qualify for the program, developers will need to pass through the NSW Government’s credit assessment process that will consider the merits of the project and the capacity, capability and credibility of the developer and their delivery team.
+To qualify for the program, developers will need to pass through the NSW Government’s application assessment process that will consider the merits of the project and the capacity, capability and credibility of the developer and their delivery team.

-The NSW Government’s commitment to acquire dwellings will be struck at a discount to each dwellings’ independently assessed market value on completion.
+The NSW Government’s commitment to acquire dwellings will be at a discount to each dwelling’s independently assessed market value on completion.
 The discount will be at a minimum of 10% of the market value, but the discount may be higher subject to the assessment of the project and the dwellings.

 Subject to approvals, the NSW Government may commit to the purchase of: